PPACA Tax Information

-In 2014, a new tax on fully insured health insurance products will begin.
+In 2014, a new tax on fully insured health insurance products began.
 The small business health insurance tax will cost small businesses and their employees $102 billion in the first 10 years.
 Although the tax is levied on health insurance providers, it will be passed on to small businesses and the self-employed in the fully insured market in the form of increased premiums.
 The tax will raise $8 billion in 2014, rise to $14.3 billion in 2018, and the amount will continue to increase by the rate of premium growth for subsequent years.

 Tax on Cadillac Health Insurance Plans

 Beginning in 2018, businesses providing employer-sponsored health insurance coverage that exceeds a threshold amount will be charged a 40 percent excise tax.
 The threshold amounts are $10,200 for individual coverage and $27,500 for family coverage.